Pekka Lagerblom: Later years

 On 20 February 2013, it was announced that Lagerblom would be joining Veikkausliiga team IFK Mariehamn.

 On 21 December 2013, it was announced that Lagerblom would be joining Norwegian side Hamarkameratene signing a three-year contract.
 In July 2014, it was announced that he would leave the team.

 In July 2014, it was announced that Lagerblom joined Swedish side division 4 club Ånge IF.
 He was injured in his debut versus Hudiksvalls FF.

 In January 2015, FC Lahti announced the signing of Lagerblom for the 2015 Veikkausliiga season.

 In July 2018, he joined Ykkönen side FC Haka.

 In early 2019, he joined hometown club FC Lahti for the third time in his career.

 In September 2019, Lagerblom announced his retirement as a player.

 International career

 Lagerblom made his debut for the Finland national team on 16 November 2003 against Honduras.
 Lagerblom is not a regular member, he is often a substitute member of the Finland squad.

+Later career

+After ending his professional playing career, Lagerblom has worked as a youth talent coach for FC Espoo and in the Southern District of Finnish FA.
+He is also studying sport journalism at the Haaga-Helia University of Applied Sciences in Helsinki, and works as a Veikkausliiga football studio expert in Ruutu+ broadcasts for Nelonen Media.

 Personal life

 Lagerblom married Anna-Maria (née Lewe), the younger sister of German pop singer Sarah Connor, in January 2005.
-The couple separated in 2009, while she had a new relationship with footballer Mesut Özil.
+The couple separated in 2009, while she began a new relationship with footballer Mesut Özil.

 His older brother Lasse is also a former footballer.

+Lagerblom is currently married to personal trainer and rugby player Oona Tolppanen, with whom he has two children.